siberianfox/tinygwiki/TinyG-Updating-Firmware.md

 `avrdude -p x192a3 -c avr109 -b 115200 -P COM1 -U flash:w:tinyg.hex`

 **Notes:**
-1. This assumes that the file (tinyg.hex) that you downloaded above, is in the same directory as the avrdude.exe is.
+1. This assumes that the file (tinyg.hex) that you downloaded above, is in the same directory as the avrdude.exe is.<br>
 2. While trying to update your TinyG you can have only 1 connection open to your serial port.
-If you have coolterm, tgFX or any other program that is using your TinyG's serial port connection you will first need to disconnect before attempting to update your TinyG.
+If you have coolterm, tgFX or any other program that is using your TinyG's serial port connection you will first need to disconnect before attempting to update your TinyG.<br>
 3. COM1 was the port that I used on my system.
 This could be different on your system.
-For instance this is an example of an OSX avrdude commandline.  `avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex`
+For instance this is an example of an OSX avrdude commandline.  `avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex`<br>

 If all worked correctly, you should see the following dialog if the loader works correctly